sharanyakataru/TripPlanner/README.md

 WeightedEdge - Represents a weighted edge in the graph.
 WeightedGraph - A generic graph data structure used to manage airports and connections between them.
 TripPlanner - The main application allowing users to plan trips, add stops, and view summaries.

 Detailed Instructions
 Install Dependencies: Run npm install to install all necessary dependencies.
 tsTPS: Transaction Processing System
 Objective: Implement the transaction processing system in TypeScript.

-Details:
-Define the tsTPS class using the provided function signatures.
-Use the transactions array to manage a list of transactions.
-Implement methods for adding, undoing, and redoing transactions.
-Airport Class
-Objective: Complete the Airport class to manage airport data and calculate distances.
+Objective: Airport class to manage airport data and calculate distances.
 Details:
 Implement the calculateDistance method.
 Ensure the class can handle airport data properly.